The Statements and ideas represented on this blog are in no way the ideals embraced by the developer of this website. CodePress

 Australian Quarintine is a joke unless we look after our neighbours just 3 kilometres and a traditional trade agreement between Australia and PNG is the only barrier to illegal immigrants, contagious decease, drug and weapons smuggling.

-problem is most acute in remote areas: 89 per cent of people in rural
+The problem is most acute in remote areas: 89 per cent of people in rural Papua New Guinea & sub-Saharan Africa live without electricity, which is more than twice the proportion (46 per cent) in urban areas.

-which is more than twice the proportion (46 per cent) in urban areas.
+The problem is most acute in remote areas: 89 per cent of people in rural Papua New Guinea & sub-Saharan Africa live without electricity, which is more than twice the proportion (46 per cent) in urban areas.

-these people, even access to a small amount of electricity could lead
+For these people, even access to a small amount of electricity could lead to life-saving improvements in agricultural productivity, health, education, communications and access to clean water.

 - Funds to Purchase Solar Technology.